-In Under the Red Hood, Batman's fear is that if he started killing, he wouldn't be able to stop.
+In Under the Red Hood, Batman openly admits that he fantasizes about killing the Joker every single day, but won't because he believes that if he starts killing, he won't be able to stop.
 Used to justify why he hasn't taken out the Joker at the very least, given how the latter is utterly beyond redemption and has racked up a ridiculously substantial body count.
 But if it's okay for Batman to kill someone, it might be okay for Batman to kill anyone.

 In Death Of The Family, the Joker pokes fun at this idea.
 Even he believes that Batman probably could kill the Joker without becoming anything like him.
 He taunts Batman and asks him what is the real reason Batman won't kill him.
 It's because Batman has a similar "delusion" as the Joker that his life follows a theory of narrative causality.
 Killing the Joker would simply force Gotham to send someone worse to challenge Batman.

 Subverted in Birds of Prey #73, when Vixen thanks Huntress for "not giving in" and executing evil cult-leader Sovereign Brusaw, to which Huntress replies "Don't thank me...
 The truth is, my crossbow jammed."

 Played straight at the end of Batman/Huntress: Cry for Blood, when The Question begs Huntress not to kill Santo Casamento; she does it anyway.